The Pitt Season 2 2026 Wheel

 Frequently Asked Questions

-Is the The Pitt Season 2 2026 truly random?
+What is the The Pitt Season 2 2026 wheel for?

-What if I don't like the result from The Pitt Season 2 2026?
+How do I spin the The Pitt Season 2 2026?